apulbere/apulbere.github.io/_posts/2020-08-31-java-sealed-class.md

 }
 ```

-The above code snippet when compiled throws the error message ```"switch expression does not cover all possible input values"```, because the values of ```TrafficLight``` are known beforehand and compiler detects that one case is not handled.
+The above code snippet when compiled throws the error message ```"switch expression does not cover all possible input values"```, because the values of ```TrafficLight``` are known beforehand and the compiler detects that one case is not handled.

 When it comes to inheritance and [pattern matching](https://cr.openjdk.java.net/~briangoetz/amber/pattern-match.html){:target="_blank"}, a feature which is due sometime in the next releases, we'll be able to get rid of traditional if-else chain and use a more elegant _switch expression_: